 The 2016 Medicaid expansion has had a wide-reaching impact on the broader medical community.
 Take a look at our guide to all the positive and negative changes brought about by the recent Medicaid expansion.

-Back in 2009, as we all know, Congress passed the Patient Protection and Affordable Care act, more commonly known as ObamaCare, which included an expansion of Medicaid that each state could choose to adopt.
+Back in 2009, as we all know, Congress passed the Patient Protection and Affordable Care Act, more commonly known as ObamaCare, which included an expansion of Medicaid that each state could choose to adopt.
 As a part of the expansion, states are required to cover everyone earning 138 percent of the federal poverty level or less.

+When you do the math, it is clear that Medicaid expansion has affected millions of people.
 What everyone is wondering now, of course, is where all of this leads.
 How will this expansion actually impact patient care?
 Just as with any plan, there are certain to be both positive and negative effects, and in the end, its purpose is to expand and improve the treatment patients receive.

 States that have already adopted the expanded Medicaid plan are consistently showing positive results for those patients who have new access to care due to the expansion.
 According to the Kaiser Family Foundation, adults who have gained access to Medicaid since the expansion are 55 percent more likely to have a regular doctor they visit than the adults who did not gain coverage.
 Preventative care treatments, such as mammograms and cholesterol checks, are also significantly higher (by 60 percent and 20 percent, respectively).
 Those with new access to Medicaid also were 25 percent more likely to report that they were in good to excellent health than those without.

 Potential delays in payment